 Section 8101(d)(2)(A) of DRA 2005 (which does not amend ERISA) restricts the new termination premium to "plans terminated after December 31, 2005."
 (Section 401(b)(1) of PPA 2006 repeals new section 4006(a)(7)(E) of ERISA, added by DRA 2005, which provided that the termination premium would not apply "with respect to any plan terminated after December 31, 2010.")
-This time restriction is reflected in new § 4007.13(a)(1) introductory text.

-Section 8101(d)(2)(B) of ĎRA 2005 further restricts the application of the new termination premium in certain bankruptcy situations.
+Section 8101(d)(2)(B) of DRA 2005 further restricts the application of the new termination premium in certain bankruptcy situations.
 If a plan "is terminated during the pendency of any bankruptcy reorganization proceeding under chapter 11 of title 11, United States Code (or under any similar law of a State or political subdivision of a State)," the new premium does not apply "if the proceeding is pursuant to a bankruptcy filing occurring before October 18, 2005."
 Under section 402(g)(2)(B)(ii) of PPA 2006, this limitation does not apply to an "eligible plan" under section 402(c)(1) of PPA 2006 (generally a plan of a commercial passenger airline or airline catering service) while a funding election under section 402(a)(1) of PPA 2006 is in effect for the plan.
-These provisions are in new § 4007.13(a)(2) and (3).

 These time restrictions on the applicability of the new premium turn on when a plan is "terminated."
 PBGC believes that the most natural reading of these provisions is that the date to look to is the termination date under section 4048 of ERISA.
 Focusing on the section 4048 termination date is also consistent with other provisions of DRA 2005 and implementing regulations discussed below.
-This interpretation is reflected throughout the termination premium provisions added by this rule.